-Blueflame are specialists in the specification, integration and maintainance of renewable energy technologies for heating homes and businesses across East Anglia and London.
-They specialise in the energy efficiency of renewable technologies, integrating air source heat pumps, ground source heat pumps, solar electric generation and solar water heating panel systems.
+Blueflame are specialists in the specification, integration and maintainance of renewable energy technologies for heating homes and businesses across East Anglia, London and Home Counties.
+They specialise in the design, integration and maintenance of energy efficiency renewable heating technologies such as air source heat pumps and solar electric generation panel systems.

 Find us on Facebook